 Can water reduce chili heat effectively?

 No, water spreads capsaicin around your mouth because capsaicin is fat-soluble.
-Dairy or fats are scientifically proven to be 5-8x more effective at removing capsaicin from receptors.
+Dairy or fats are scientifically proven to be 5-8x more effective at removing capsaicin from receptors (Journal of Agricultural and Food Chemistry, 2020).

 How much sugar should I add to neutralize spiciness?